brycemas1211-lab/Khan-Tips-and-tricks/khantipsandtricks.md

 # Khan-Tips-and-tricks
-What to step up your game when doing Khan?  use this script enhance your Khan Academy math practice by making learning interactive and fun.
+Want to step up your game when doing Khan?  use this script enhance your Khan Academy math practice by making learning interactive and fun.
 'Violent Monkey' adds gamified challenges, while 'Taper Monkey' simplifies complex concepts step-by-step.
 Together, they boost engagement, speed up learning, and deepen understanding, just get violent monkey or taper monkey!

 INSTRUCTIONS